kapawlak/temp_lab_host/Courses/6/CL/lab0.md

 # Conclusion

 :::Exercise (|2 Points)
-Please write a short summary of this lab that explains what you did, how you analyzed your data and what you concluded from your data.
+Please write a short summary (1-2 paragraphs) of this lab that explains what you did, how you analyzed your data and what you concluded from your data.

 :::